Hobart College, Tasmania

 Hobart College is a government comprehensive senior secondary school located in Mount Nelson, a suburb of Hobart, Tasmania, Australia.
 Established in 1913 as Hobart High School, it was later renamed as Hobart Matriculation College in 1965, and subsequently renamed as Hobart College.
-The college caters for approximately 1,000 students in Years 11 and 12 and is administered by the Tasmanian Department of Education.
+The college caters for approximately 1,300 students in Years 11 and 12 and is administered by the Department for Education, Children and Young People.